eloots/Pi-Akka-Cluster/README.md

 Each node is equipped with an 10-LED RGB strip where different LED's are used to show each node's state (`Joining`, `Up`, `Weakly-up`, `Unreachable`, `Leaving`, `Exiting` and `Down`/`Removed`).
 In addition, it shows if a node has a so-called _leader_ role and whether a node is running an Akka Cluster Singleton (if one is created on the cluster).

+> In addition to 10-LED Cluster there is also OLED display based cluster.
+Instructions for display assembly can be found [here](docs/display/display-version.md)

 In the last series of exercises, we deploy an actor based application (a Sudoku Solver) on the cluster and add monitoring (`Cinnamon`/`Prometheus`/`Grafana`) and tracing to the set-up (`Open-tracing`/`Zipkin`).

 ## Maintainers & Changelog